ysig/GraKeL/doc/kernels/odd_sth.rst

 .. note::

-    Because the :math:`Big^{2}DAG` graph should be preserved through consequent transformations, the cost of copying it may make :code:`fit_transform` calculation between all the graphs of *train* and *test* faster than fitting on *train* graphs and transforming on *test* graphs.
+    Because the :math:`Big^{2}DAG` graph should be preserved through consequent transformations, the cost of copying that object may make :code:`fit_transform` calculation between all the graphs of *train* and *test* faster than fitting on *train* graphs and transforming on *test* graphs.

 Bibliography
 ------------